Coldog2333/Coldog2333.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 This is Junfeng JIANG (江俊锋，こう　しゅんほう).
 Currently, I am a project researcher at [the Research and Development Center for Large Language Models (LLMC)](https://llmc.nii.ac.jp/en/) of the National Institute of Informatics (NII).
 Previously, I was a PhD student at the University of Tokyo under the supervision of [Prof. Akiko Aizawa](https://www-al.nii.ac.jp/ja/), supported by [SPRING GX Program](https://spring-gx.adm.s.u-tokyo.ac.jp/en/).

-My research direction is focusing on developing biomedical large language models.
-My previous research direction is Document-grounded Dialogue System (DGDS).
-Any interesting discussion is welcome and my full publications can be accessed from Google Scholar.<a href='https://scholar.google.com/citations?user=gvKNfGEAAAAJ'></a>).
+My research direction focuses on developing biomedical large language models.
+My previous research direction is the Document-grounded Dialogue System (DGDS).
+Any interesting discussion is welcome, and my full publications can be accessed from Google Scholar.<a href='https://scholar.google.com/citations?user=gvKNfGEAAAAJ'></a>).

 Currently, I am working on research related to
 - Large Language Model (not so large but large enough that cannot be fitted in a single A100 80GB GPU)
 - Biomedical Language Model
 - Chain-of-thought Finetuning

 Any collaboration or discussion is welcome!
-And I am also recruiting Research Assistant (RA) at NII LLMC.
+And I am also recruiting Research Assistants (RAs) at NII LLMC.
 Please feel free to contact me with your CV/Resume via jiang (at) nii.ac.jp, if you are interested in this position. :)

 # 🔥 News
+- *2025.08*: 🎉 A paper was accepted as EMNLP 2025 Findings.
+See you in Suzhou!
-- *2025.05*: 🎉 A paper was accepted as the ACL 2025 findings.
+- *2025.05*: 🎉 A paper was accepted as ACL 2025 Findings.
-- *2025.04*: 🎉 Our paper achieved the Best Presentation Award (最優秀賞) at 13th AAMT Seminar.
+- *2025.04*: 🎉 Our paper achieved the Best Presentation Award (最優秀賞) at the 13th AAMT Seminar.
 - *2025.04*: 🎉 A journal paper was published in IEEE Access.
 - *2024.11*: 🎉 A paper was accepted by COLING 2025.